brillout/wildcard-api/docs/rpc.draft.md

+# RPC or REST/GraphQL, which one to use?

+An approximate rule of thumb:
+- Is your API consumed by third parties?
+Use REST/GraphQL -API consumed by third parties?

+We will now explain this rule of thumb by giving with examples.

+- []
+- []
+- []
+- [Conclusion]

+### Example where RPC is clearly the best choice

+1:1 relationship between frontend and backend

+Most notably while prototyping.

+More powerful; being able to use any SQL/ORM query while developing your frontend is arguably more powerful than any GraphQL query.

+### Example where GraphQL/REST is clearly the best choice

 For example, Facebook uses a GraphQL API to expose its data.
 GraphQL is fitting as it enables anyone in the world to access Facebook's data in all kinds of ways.

+### In Between

+Are you willing to modify your API?

+### Conclusion

+Our rule of thumb can be refined with the following:

+> Are you willing to change your API each time a API consumer changes its data requirement changes?
+If yes, use RPC.
+Otherwise, use REST/GraphQL.

+Large organization

 Many large companies, such as Google and Netflix, are starting to replace REST APIs with RPC